lammps/lammps/doc/src/Howto_type_labels.rst

 additional map with a mapID.
 The other is via the :doc:`read_data
 <read_data>` command.
 A data file can have sections such as Atom Type
 Labels, Bond Type Lables, etc, which associate type labels with numeric types.
-Only default label maps can be defined in this manner.
+Only the default label map can be defined in this manner.

-If defined, default label maps can be written out to data files by the :doc:`write_data <write_data>` command.
+If defined, the default label map can be written out to data files by the :doc:`write_data <write_data>` command.
 They are also written to and read from restart files, by the :doc:`write_restart <write_restart>` and :doc:`read_restart <read_restart>` commands.
 Label maps with mapIDs cannot be written to either data or restart files by these commands.